m0ppers/arangodb-mesos/README.md

     starts a configurable number of independent, single server instances of ArangoDB.

+  - `ARANGODB_ASYNC_REPLICATION`, overriding `--async_replication`:

+    This can be "yes" or "no" or "true" or "false", and "no" is the default, which starts an ArangoDB cluster without secondary DBServers doing asynchronous replication.
+If this is set to "true", then for each primary DBServer a secondary one is started which replicates the data from the primary.

   - `ARANGODB_FRAMEWORK_NAME`, overriding `--framework_name`:

     This is an ID which must be unique for the framework, in other